Virginia Woolf, Mrs. Dalloway : texts and scanned images

 No existing edition is based, as I believe an edition ought to be based, on the text of the first Hogarth edition, altered with the nine revisions that Virginia Woolf made to the later printings in 1925 and 1929, and with the corrections described above to five errors that she left uncorrected in the Hogarth edition.

-Some other editions, not listed below, include explanatory notes but no notes on the text.
+A few other editions, not listed below, include explanatory notes but no notes on the text.

-G. Patton Wright’s 1990 "Definitive Collected Edition" (Hogarth Press) is based on the British first edition, heavily emended with variants partly derived from the American edition and partly based on the editor’s personal judgment on matters of consistency and logic.
+G. Patton Wright’s 1990 Hogarth Press "Definitive Collected Edition" is based on the British first edition, heavily emended with variants partly derived from the American edition and partly based on the editor’s personal judgment on matters of consistency and logic.
 It includes extensive lists of variants from all prior editions (including those with no textual authority) and from the marked proofs.

 Claire Tomalin’s 1992 Oxford World’s Classics edition has a text “based on the original edition,” but apparently reprinted from the 1942 text.